 - Analyze and strengthen the capacity of religious communities to combat violence and discrimination and to build peace, good governance, equitable and sustainable development, and reconciliation in conflict zones.

 - Designed, implemented, monitored, and evaluated distinct religious peacebuilding field projects in Colombia, Sri Lanka, Burma/Myanmar, and Iraq in partnership with local organizations and the international community.

-- Help coordinate USIP’s overall field presence in Myanmar.
+- Helped establish and build USIP’s overall field presence in Myanmar.

 - Design and facilitate training programs on facilitated dialogue, conflict resolution skills.

-- Launched “Women, Religion, and Peacebuilding” initiative with Georgetown University, bringing together policymakers, academics, and practitioners to analyze the intersection of women, religion, conflict, and peace through two symposia, collected data and case studies, and an edited volume currently under production.
+- Launched “Women, Religion, and Peacebuilding” initiative with Georgetown University, bringing together policymakers, academics, and practitioners to analyze the intersection of women, religion, conflict, and peace through two symposia, collected data and case studies, and an edited volume published in 2015.

 - Produce critical analysis of political developments in Sri Lanka and Myanmar; consult with policymakers and the international community engaged in Sri Lanka and Myanmar.
 Consult with policy makers and shapers in DC, formulating policy priorities related to peace, development, and human rights overseas.